 Council's 10 year average for the essential services benchmark is well above the benchmark of 100%.
-The 2021-31 Long Term Plan is heavily loaded in the early years of the plan with a number of large capital expenditure items programmed.
+The 2024-34 Long Term Plan is heavily loaded in the early years of the plan with a number of large capital expenditure items programmed along with Cyclone Gabrielle recovery projects.